gkalab/picochessweb-dietpi/README.md

 You can run the playbook again if you update engine or audio files.
 The first run on a freshly installed system takes a little over 20 minutes using wifi.

-	Note: You can ignore the warning about the sftp and scp transfer mechanism.
-The warnings are there due to missing openssh libraries that will be installed later in the system task.

 ## Cleanup

 Check the /boot/config.txt file for changes.
 I need to remove the line